cargo-limit/cargo-limit/EDITOR-INTEGRATION.md

 2. `chmod +x open-in-gedit.sh`
 3. Set `CARGO_EDITOR=/path/to/open-in-gedit.sh` environment variable
 4. Run `cargo lrun` in your project directory
-5. In case of compiling error it will open files in `gedit` on affected lines and columns
+5. In case of compiling errors `open-in-gedit.sh` will open files in `gedit` on affected lines and columns
 6. `cargo llrun` (`cargo llcheck`, etc.) will open them in case of warnings as well.